People / Graduate Students

 Bio & Research Interests

 Angela is doctoral student in the Ethnic Studies program and a full-spectrum traditional birth worker.
-Her research begins by interrogating what counts as medicine and medical knowledge and who can practice medicine and health care in the U.S. She positions teachings and practices about bodies, environment, and spirit emerging from U.S. third world and indigenous feminst thought as upstream interventions to structural practices that maintain negative health outcomes in under-resourced communities.
-Her dissertation project is solution-oriented and focuses on place-based health/care and embodied methodologies through an interdisciplinary, multi-method study of iterations of health justice, a framework central to post-World War II liberation movements, the reproductive justice movement, and the contemporary cultural traditional health/care movement.
+Her dissertation project is solution-oriented and focuses on place-based health/care and embodied methodologies through an interdisciplinary, multi-method study of iterations of health justice, a framework central to post-1964 U.S.-based liberation movements, the reproductive justice movement, and the contemporary cultural traditional health/care movement.
 Angela is a recipient of the Ford Foundation Pre-Doctoral Fellowship and the UC Berkeley School of Public Health Fellowship.
-She is currently a Graduate Student in Residence at the Institute for the Study of Societal Issues and Berkeley Center for Social Medicine.
-She recently completed a Master in Public Health degree (2016) at UC Berkeley's School of Public Health and holds a Master of Arts degree in Ethnic Studies (2013).
+She is a 2018-2020 Graduate Student Fellow at the Institute for the Study of Societal Issues and Berkeley Center for Social Medicine.
+Angela holds a Master in Public Health degree (2016) and a Master of Arts degree in Ethnic Studies (2013).

 Ula Taylor (African American Studies) Charles Briggs (Anthropology)